UK-Export-Finance/exip/README.md

 A docker image needs to be built, tagged and pushed to docker hub.
 Then the azure app can be restarted to pick up the latest.

 Contact the team for more information.

+### Product definitions for eligibility

+The EXIP product has a series of rules/questions that determine if an exporter can apply for cover.

+These questions are asked in the eligibility sections of the user flow.
+The product has 2 eligibility sections:

+- In the "Get a quote" flow: `/quote/*`
+- In the beginning of the application flow, before an application can be created: `/insurance/eligibility/*`

+Key points and differences:

+- An Exporter must pass eligibility before they can obtain a quote or begin to create an application to apply for cover.
+- The application eligibility is a lot more comprehensive than the quote eligibility.
+Both eligibility flows share a few questions.
+- The majority of the eligibility questions are "yes or no" answers.

+#### "Maximum" definitions

+The application eligibility has two questions asking if the exporter's desired cover period and cover amount is over X.

+If an exporter would like a cover period or cover amount that exceeds the maximum, they cannot apply online and must either apply offline or speak to UKEF.

+These maximum definitions could change in the future.
+Therefore, they are stored and rendered in the UI dynamically.
+These can be found in the [product constants](https://github.com/UK-Export-Finance/exip/blob/main-application/src/ui/server/constants/product.ts).

+If these definitions need to change, only the product constants need to be updated.

+Note that the cover period URL references the maximum cover period.
+The route is created dynamically by referencing the cover period definition.

+Also note that the field IDs that we use for the answers to these questions are generic and do not refer to the actual maximum.
+I.e, `wantCoverOverMaxPeriod` instead of `wantCoverOver2Years`.